 Instructions

-- Add butter, brown sugar and salt into a medium bowl, beat with a hand held electric beater for 1 to 2 minutes, until light and fluffy.
+- Add butter, brown sugar and salt into a medium bowl, beat with an electric beater for 1 to 2 minutes, until light and fluffy.

 - Preheat oven to 350°F and line a baking sheet with parchment paper.

-- Remove log from refrigerator, unwrap parchment and using a sharp knife cut into ¼-inch thick slices.
+- Remove the log from the fridge and cut it into ¼-inch thick slices using a sharp knife.

-- Bake cookies for about 18 to 21 minutes (rotating pan halfway through baking), until golden brown in color.
-Place pan on a wire rack to cool completely.
+- Place pan on a wire rack to cool completely.

 Notes